-Before you run tasks or plans in your environment, inspect them to determine what effect they have on your target nodes.
+Before you run tasks or plans in your environment, inspect them to determine what effect they have on your targets.

 Tip: Bolt is packaged with a collection of modules that contain useful plans to support common workflows.
 For details, see Packaged modules.